syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ## Time editor

-In the time editor, the [TimePicker](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.timepicker?view=xamarin-forms) will be loaded which allows you to select time values.
+In the time editor, the [TimePicker](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.timepicker?view=xamarin-forms) will be loaded.

 **Setting null value in time editor**